LASER-UMASS/AutomatedRepairApplicabilityData/README.md

        - Human patch adds 1 or more loops?
        - Human patch adds a whole new function?

-#### Additional annotations ####
+## Additional annotations

 1. DefectId
     - Data-type:string
-    - Description: This contains the unique defect IDs.
+    - Description: The unique defect IDs.
 For ManyBugs the DefectId is of the format project-buggyHash-fixedhash.
       For Defects4J, we have separate columns for Project and DefectId provided by Defects4J authors.
 For ManyBugs the dataset provides DefectIds for both 2015 ManyBugs benchmark containing 185 defects and 2012 ManyBugs benchmark contaning 105 defects (strict subset of 185 defects) in seperate columns.